- Many people who make yearly contributions to traditional IRAs or Roth IRAs forget to take the next step to invest the money.

 "Some people contribute for years but never invest the money," says Brittney Hopkins, an associate at Fidelity.
 Hopkins' job is to help people understand their finances better and figure out the next steps they should take.

 In many cases, savers contribute to IRAs regularly but don't realize that these accounts work differently than workplace 401(k) plans, in which money may be invested according to a plan's qualified default investment alternative.

 Despite many reminders and prompts, people often miss this step.
 Here's what you need to know.

 1. Congratulate yourself

-Making contributions is a great step: The key to long-term savings is simply to get started.
-Dates like the annual tax return filing deadline2 are a good way to motivate yourself to save.
-Associates at Fidelity like Hopkins say they see a big influx of contributions to IRAs and HSAs around this time.
-That is not only because the deadlines are widely touted, but also because some people choose to use their tax refund to fund their contributions to these accounts.
+Contributing is a great step: The key to long-term savings is simply to get started.
+Dates like the annual tax return filing deadline can be a good way to motivate yourself to save.

 "There are some who will set up automatic transfers throughout the year, but most people just put in one amount, usually around April, for the year," says Andrew Jacob, a representative at Fidelity.

 Consider this: If you're age 25 and invest $6,000, the maximum annual IRA contribution in 2022, that one contribution could grow to $89,847 after 40 years.
 If you're age 50 or older, you can contribute $7,000, which could grow to about $19,313 in 15 years.1 If you keep contributing yearly, your potential for growth could increase.
 (We used a 7% long-term compounded annual hypothetical rate of return and assumed the money stays invested the entire time.)